Robertfarb/whiteboarding-curriculum/tutorials/action-cable-rn/README.md

 rails g controller messages
 ```

-In `app/controllers/messages` we will set up a simple method that will take a message from a post request and send that message to all subscibers who are listening to the `test_room_channel`.
+In `app/controllers/messages` we will set up a simple method that will take a message from a post request and send that message to all subscribers who are listening to the `test_room_channel`.

 ```ruby
 class MessagesController < ApplicationController